 "We aren't saying anything publicly at this point," she told us.
-"We aren't saying anything at all."
+"We aren't

 We explained that our deadlines made it impossible for us to publish a substantial article until at least the August issue anyway, and that we'd even be happy to sign a nondisclosure agreement promising not to leak any secrets to competitors.